bitovi/academy/src/react/2-intro-to-jsx.md

 ## Event Handling

 One of the most powerful aspects of JavaScript is that it enables developers to respond to events in the browser.
 With JSX it's easy to listen for and respond to these events.
+In React, all event names are camelcased (onClick, onMouseEnter, etc...).

 ```jsx
 <div className="button primary">